 In the fruition of this collaboration with parents, we have taken the principles of math fact memorization and stripped them of their age associations.
 We have further added current learning theory principles to help a student begin to show us how they are committing those facts to memory.
 And the most important thing of all is that we have given students permission to admit what they do not know yet, identified the associated anxiety with the memorization process, and created an affirmative experience where they can experience success.

 The question I would like YOU to ask is, “Why would you not take a small investment of time and money to help your child be more mathematically successful?”
 In consulting with parents of teenagers, I often ask them what they think their student wants to do after their high school years.
 Students often have ambitions of college or skilled trades that by necessity will involve mathematical competence.
-Investing in the process of AIM allows a student to keep those potential pathways wide open.
+Investing in the process of AIM for Addition and Subtraction allows a student to keep those potential pathways wide open.
 And isn’t a bright future what we ALL want for our children?
 Take the first step on the path to re-ordering mathematical success in your household.